Pastor’s Message for March 2025

 Adult Sunday School

 Traditional worship, including prayer and the singing of traditional hymns.
-Church Sanctuary + Google calendarKids' Sunday School from 11:15 am to 12:00 pm
+Church Sanctuary + Google calendarKids Sunday School 11:15am from 11:15 am to 12:00 pm

 Times are approximate.
 Begins after children's message during 11am worship. + Google calendar